Travels from Baltimore, MD

 Rebecca is currently completing a PhD in History at Johns Hopkins University.
 She also teaches a groundbreaking course on military studies for non-majors, translating the major questions facing military thinkers and civilian policy-makers into a political science framework.
 Her own research focuses on political identity and agrarian culture, and she has articles forthcoming on such diverse topics as memory and the American whaling industry and economic thought on the Israeli right.

-Rebecca currently lives in Maryland with her husband and two children, who all look forward to returning to Israel.
+Rebecca currently lives in Maryland with her husband and three children, who all look forward to returning to Israel.

 Download a prepared introduction for Rebecca Shimoni Stoil